nerves-web-kiosk/webengine_kiosk/README.md

 ## Installation

-`WebengineKiosk` requires [Qt](http://qt.io/).
+`WebengineKiosk` requires [Qt](http://qt.io/) versions 5.10 or later (it may work on earlier versions, but we haven't tested it).
 It is likely that your package manager already has a Qt package.

 On Debian or Ubuntu: